 I’m going to cheat and put this entire episode down as one big extended moment of awesome.
-Through magic monkey-business between Lex Luthor’s tech getting mixed up with Dr. Fate’s magic, Luthor and the Flash wind up switching minds.
+Through magic monkey-business, Luthor and the Flash wind up switching minds.
 This sounds like a stupid sitcom plot, but it is done incredibly well, thanks in large part to snappy writing and the terrific acting ability of Clancy Brown and Michael Rosenbaum.

 Here’s the middle of the episode, which can be found in three parts on YouTube.
-My personal favorites are Luthor-Flash looking in the mirror to find out the Flash’s secret identity only to realize that he doesn’t know who that is and Flash-Luthor proving the other supervillains that he’s evil by not washing his hands after using the bathroom.
+My personal favorite is Luthor-Flash looking in the mirror to find out the Flash’s secret identity only to realize that there are several billion people in the world who he doesn’t recognize.

 The DCAU is one of those rare shows that managed drama and comedy with equal skill.
-And despite Lex’s misadventures, he still managed to come off as completely badass later on in the series.
+Despite Lex’s misadventures, he still managed to come off as completely badass later on in the series.

 #5: The Joker’s Eulogy to Batman (Batman: the Animated Series, “The Man Who Killed Batman”)

 One of the more frustrating elements of modern DC Comics is the complete reduction of the Joker to a one-note mass murderer.
-No longer the cunning yet utterly insane for of yesteryear, most DC Comics now just give the Joker super murder powers where he can do stuff like make someone slip on a banana peel and die.
+No longer the cunning yet utterly insane foe of yesteryear, most DC Comics now just give the Joker super murder powers where he can do stuff like make someone slip on a banana peel and die.
 Or worse, they try to crib from his more menacing portrayals in The Killing Joke or The Dark Knight, ignoring his madness and trying to just one-up the body count each time.
-It’s led to the Joker becoming a dull villain, and it leaves the people of Gotham and Batman himself looking stupid because of their refusal to kill the madman, instead letting hundreds of people die each time he escapes.
-Luckily, we all still have the DCAU to show us how the Joker is done.
+It’s led to the Joker becoming a dull villain.
+Luckily, we all still have the DCAU to show us how the Joker can be done well.

-The Joker is a guy who is a complete monster but also an unpredictable lunatic.
+The Joker is a complete monster but also an unpredictable lunatic.
 At his best, you never know whether he’s going to hit you in the face with a pie or melt your skin with acid.
-Possibly the best example of the Joker’s unpredictability comes in “The Man Who Killed Batman,” when a lowly schlub named Sidney seemingly gets lucky and kills our hero.
+Possibly the best example of the Joker’s unpredictability comes in “The Man Who Killed Batman,” when a lowly schlub named Sidney seems to get lucky and kill our hero.
 The Joker shows up, convinced that Batman isn’t really dead, and proceeds to pull a string of robberies in hopes that he can lure his old foe out of hiding.
 When Batman seems to really be gone, we get this scene.

 The Joker might be Mark Hamill’s best role ever, and it shows here.
 He gives a heartfelt eulogy to the Batman, casually tries to murder poor Sidney, has Harley Quinn play “Amazing Grace” on a kazoo, and even sheds a tear for his fallen foe.
 About three seconds after crying, he turns to his henchmen and blurts out, “That was fun.
 Who’s up for some Chinese?”